localhots/SimulaTR69/README.md

 All required methods are supported and should behave realistically, except Upload currently don't do anything.
 There are quirks though.

+## Parameter Normalization

+`NORMALIZE_PARAMETERS` when set to `true` will make the simulator attempt to normalize datamodel parameters.
+Normalization will bring parameter types to common `xsd:` prefixed format with values checked against their types: negative unsigned integer numbers will be corrected to zeroes, boolean "yes" will be normalized to "true".

+Default is `false`.

 ## Connection Requests

 All connection requests are accepted and trusted.
 This is done for convenience.